URCF/urcf_workshops/python_programming/02-lists.md

   name: python3
 ---

-# Storing Multiple Values in Lists
+# Working with multiple values in lists

 :::{admonition} Objectives
 - Explain what a list is.